Share this Post

 Mintel has a number of advantageous reports containing category and innovation information from the marketplace.
 Mintel also has a new product database, called Mintel NPD.
 They log all of the new innovations that show up in the marketplace and capture the claims/label information.
 If you’re looking for product launch trends in any consumer goods market, this is a good resource.

-Go look at the advertising your competitors are doing to give you a glimpse into what their strategy could be, how they position themselves, and who they’re targeting.
+Go look at the advertising your competitors are doing to give you a glimpse into what their strategy could be, how they position their brand, and who they’re targeting.
 Beyond a typical Google search, most brands post their advertising on YouTube.
 You can also search Ads of the World where a lot of brand and product advertising is uploaded and searchable.
 You could pay for a service from Numerator such as Competitrack, but YouTube and Ads of the World are no cost to you.

 Press Releases and Articles